Hkxtor/MetaThinkingModels/README.md

 ## Overview

-ThinkingModels is a comprehensive framework that enhances the problem-solving capabilities of Large Language Models (LLMs) by integrating them with a curated collection of **140 thinking models**.
+MetaThinkingModels is a framework that enhances the problem-solving capabilities of Large Language Models (LLMs) by integrating them with a curated collection of **140 thinking models**.
 The system uses a two-phase query handling process to provide structured, insightful solutions to complex problems.

 ### Key Components

-- **Core Engine**: A powerful backend that parses thinking models, integrates with LLM APIs, and processes queries in two phases.
+- **Core Engine**: A backend that parses thinking models, integrates with LLM APIs, and processes queries in two phases.
 - **CLI Interface**: A feature-rich command-line tool for interactive and batch query processing.
 - **Web Application**: A modern web interface with real-time updates for exploring models and solving problems.